WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Final Thoughts on Woostify

-As I mentioned, Woostify uses my preferred approach to WordPress theme design in 2019 – a lightweight base that’s customizable via the visual Customizer, paired with Elementor.
+As I mentioned, Woostify uses my preferred approach to WordPress theme design – a lightweight base that’s customizable via the visual Customizer, paired with Elementor.

 While there are several popular themes that use this approach, Woostify differentiates itself by exclusively focusing on WooCommerce and building in those nice eCommerce features, like Ajax carts and search, product quick view, a sticky add to cart button, and more.